veldrane/linux-syscall-analyzer/README.md

   there is a huge list of them.
 Adding similar syscalls is not rocket science - please check sparser.py and argregex array)
 - elasticsearch doesn't support microsecond precision yet.

+### Dark side of the Force ###

+- Please keep in mind that the usage of the strace usualy means siginficant overhead for the application itslef.
+This must be considered when you trying to analyze application on the production environment.

 ### Future ###

 - Extend documentation of the all columns of output documents - see the doc/ directory
-- Full CSV format support
+- Full CSV/JSON format support
-- Appropriate .r files for analysing csv in R
+- Appropriate .r files for analysing in R
 - Adding more dashboards, visualisation and search to the Kibana.
 - Full memory allocation and dealocation support to elkpump (feasible ?)
 - Better thread and process spawn (contexting clone, exec, fork etc)